MonikaYancheva/exercise/courses/fullstack/The Web Developer Bootcamp 2022/js/js.md

 ~~~

 De-referencing an object - when we remove all pointers to a memory allocated space for an object, then the JS engine will clean it from the memory (garbage collect).
-This can be done by obj1 = null.
+This can be done by `obj1 = null`.

-Wrapper types for primitive values - JS uses them to allow us to call methods on them like someString.substring().
-Adds the wrapper when it notices the method call and destroys it immediately, that's why someString instanceof String === false
+Wrapper types for primitive values - JS uses them to allow us to call methods on them like `someString.substring()`.
+Adds the wrapper when it notices the method call and destroys it immediately, that's why someString instanceof `String === false`

 # Equality (===)